sourcebroker/hugo-cms-theme/README.rst

 - **Less time to implement**

   Today "well done" clickdummies are almost working websites.
-For small websites the time needed to implement clickdummy into TYPO3 can be huge compared to gains (which sometimes is simple editing only).
-Therefore one can consider to use TYPO3 as backend only for editing content.
-This content then will be written to files used by Hugo to generate website.
-  If for some reason the website will go complicated in future and Hugo will be not able to handle that complex case then there is always fallback to implement frontend rendering in TYPO3.
+For small websites the time needed to implement clickdummy into TYPO3, Drupal or whatever other content element based CMS can be huge compared to gains.
+Therefore one can consider to prepare clickdummy using this package and use backend of CMS only for editing content which will be then exported to Hugo files which will generate complete website.
+If for some reason the website will go too complicated in future and Hugo will be not able to handle that complex case then there is always fallback to implement frontend rendering in CMS as the content is already prepared in backend of that CMS.

 - **Security**

-  Hugo serves only static pages and if there will be no JSON API served by TYPO3 then TYPO3 can be fully hidden and accessed only by dedicated IP.
+  Hugo serves only static pages and if there will be no JSON API served by CMS then this CMS can be fully hidden and accessed only by dedicated IP.

 - **Speed**

   Compare following.
 Hugo can render 1000 pages in 1 seconds and they are static - means no more pressure on server and extremely fast TTFB (30-60ms).
-TYPO3 average is like render 0,5 to 4 pages in 1 second.
-Then they are in cache and served with average TTFB 120ms-200ms.
-One can argue that there is ext:nc_staticfilecache which can serve TYPO3 generated pages as static html.
-This is true but first those pages must be rendered by TYPO3 with average like 0,5 to 4 pages in 1 second.
-Imagine now you have TYPO3 website with 10.000 pages and you must clear cache often for whatever reason...
+Average for CMSes is like render 0,5 to 4 pages in 1 second.
+Then the pages are in cache and served with average TTFB 120ms-200ms.
+One can argue that CMSes are able also to generate static html.
+  This is true but first those pages must be rendered with average like 0,5 to 4 pages in 1 second.
+Imagine now you have website with 10.000 pages and you must clear cache often for whatever reason.

 - **Content element based clickdummy pattern**

-  Sometimes its hard to explain to external frontend developers what means to build clickdummy the "TYPO3 way" so with well-thought-out layouts and content elements (which share common classes for modification).
-This Hugo based clickdummy reflects the logic behind TYPO3 layouts and reusable content elements.
-So even if you still want to implement frontend with TYPO3 this clickdummy can help you to prepare clickdummy that will be easily implemented into TYPO3.
+  Sometimes its hard to explain to external frontend developers what means to build clickdummy with universal layouts and content elements (which share common classes for modification).
+This Hugo based clickdummy reflects the logic behind content element based CMSes (general layouts and reusable content elements).
+So even if you still want to implement frontend with CMS then this package can help you to prepare clickdummy the way which can be easily implemented.

 Installation
 ------------